AmirTGitHub/request_multiple_urls/README.md

 # Tests
-I have used Mocha and Chai for testing the function.
+I have used Mocha and Chai for testing the function and it has 92% test coverage.